Tufts University recognizes the following days as University holidays:

 ** When Christmas Eve and Christmas Day both fall on a weekday, employees will receive both days as holidays.

-Exact days for each holiday vary by year- see the HR website for specific dates for each calendar year: http://hr.tufts.edu/employee-services/information-for-staff/university-holiday-calendar/
+Exact days for each holiday vary by year- see AccessTufts for specific dates for each calendar year: https://access.tufts.edu/university-holiday-calendar

 Regular, full-time employees receive pay for University holidays, without any waiting period.
 Regular, part-time employees will receive pay only for the holidays which occur on the days they are regularly scheduled to work.

-The policy on holiday scheduling and holiday pay may not be applicable to departments that operate on a six- or seven-day work schedule.
+The policy on holiday scheduling and holiday pay may not be applicable to departments that operate on a six- or seven-day work schedule, such as Cummings and Dental, which have Clinical Operations, or Dining.
 You should consult your Department Head if you are employed in a unit with such shift assignments.